FusionRF: High-Fidelity Satellite Neural Radiance Fields from Multispectral and Panchromatic Acquisitions: Method

 Since panchromatic and multispectral images are geometrically aligned and captured under identical weather and lighting conditions, we enforce that the embedding $t_i$ is shared between both $I_{lms}$ and $I_{pan}$.
 This requirement ensures that only the modal embedding $t_m$ is used to separate images from the two modalities.
 This embedding strategy is visualized in Fig.~\ref{fig:embdiag}.

-It is important to note that there is no requirement on the availability of panchromatic data.
-While a traditional pansharpening method depends on the panchromatic pair $I_{pan}$ for a multispectral image $I_{ms}$ to perform sharpening, our model is able to share information between images from the same scene through the $F_{\Theta}$ MLP to fill in for a missing $I_{pan}$ pair.
-Information from the other available $I_{pan}$ images in the scene can still be applied to improve the sharpness of the rendered view of $I_{ms}$.
+It is important to note that FusionRF can still operate with limited panchromatic imagery.
+While a traditional pansharpening method depends on the panchromatic pair $I_{pan}$ for a multispectral image $I_{lms}$ to perform sharpening, our model is able to share information between images from the same scene through the $F_{\Theta}$ MLP to fill in for a missing $I_{pan}$ pair.
+Information from the other available $I_{pan}$ images in the scene can still be applied to improve the sharpness of the rendered view of $I_{lms}$.
 Therefore, intrinsic pansharpening within the training dataset is still possible with limited panchromatic data and can even be done on novel multispectral views of the scene.

-Our approach, shown graphically in Figure \ref{fig:netarch}, encourages the model to develop images that exactly match the original $I_{ms}$ and $I_{pan}$, removing the requirements for hand-crafted image fusion metrics or artificial downsampling of training data.
+Our approach, shown graphically in Figure \ref{fig:netarch}, encourages the model to develop images that exactly match the original $I_{lms}$ and $I_{pan}$, removing the requirements for hand-crafted image fusion metrics or artificial downsampling of training data.
 Rather than a separate pre-processing operation, pansharpening becomes an internal task for our model to solve in the production of high quality novel views.
 The model's primary task is novel view synthesis, which ensures the predictions are grounded in the observed scene, reducing the likelihood of hallucinations.
 Since only one scene is considered in the training stage, the model cannot carry over artifacts from the domain of other scenes.